 - Lesson Plan or Content Outline: Insert one sample lesson plan for one lesson that will be taught as part of the proposed project (limit 5 pages).
 Do not send lesson samples for the entire project or for more than one lesson.
 Samples should include instructional objectives and method of assessment.
 A content outline is a less formal version of a lesson plan but should still include instructional objectives and method of assessment.

-- Schedule: Outline the schedule of activities with as much detail as possible, such as the daily and/or weekly schedule for both students and artists.
+- Schedule: Outline the schedule of activities with as much detail as possible, such as the daily and/or weekly schedule for both the participants and staff.

 - Email address